Relaxation theory for perturbed many-body quantum systems versus numerics and experiment: Eigenvector correlations from supersymmetry

 \subsection{Second moment}

-In this subsection, we derive expressions~\eqref{eq:LDOSLorentz} and~\eqref{eq:LDOSSemicircle} for the function $u(n)$ characterizing the average of two eigenvector overlaps in the limiting cases of large and small perturbation bandwidths, respectively.
+In this subsection, we derive the nonlinear integral equation~(\mref{10}), whose solution $G(z)$ gives access to the function $u(n)$ from \eqref{eq:AvgU2}.
+In addition, we solve the equation explicitly in the limiting cases of weak and stronger perturbations [compared to the scale $\lvsp B$ set by the perturbation bandwidth, cf.~\eqref{eq:B}], yielding expressions~\eqref{eq:u:BW} and~\eqref{eq:u:SC}, respectively, for $u(n)$.
 To this end, we compute the average of the second moment~\eqref{eq:EigvecProdFromRsv} by calculating the average resolvents~\eqref{eq:AvgRsvSuperGaussInt}.

 \paragraph{Ensemble average.} Evaluating the ensemble average in Eq.~\eqref{eq:AvgRsvSuperGaussInt} amounts to computing the average \begin{widetext}